quantumghent/quantumghent.github.io/README.md

 Printable versions of single thesis topic pages are available at https://quantumghent.github.io/thesistopics/YYYY/XXXX, where YYYY is the year the topic was proposed, and XXXX is the **file name** (not topic title!).
 For example: [quantumghent.github.io/thesistopics/2023/JBridgeman1](https://quantumghent.github.io/thesistopics/2023/JBridgeman1)

+* To use mathematics in thesis topics, double \$ signs are required

 ## Publications making use of QuantumGroup@UGent software packages

 Publications, preprints, theses and packages that use QuantumGent packages can be added to the software page by adding them to **_data/usingPkg.bib**.
 Be sure to add a **year** field to all non-Package references.